Skip to contents

 countries

-limit to one or more countries; if not given, will use all countries in the survey; these can be given as country names or 2-letter (ISO Alpha-2) country codes
+limit to one or more countries; if NULL (default), will use all countries in the survey; these can be given as country names or 2-letter (ISO Alpha-2) country codes.

 survey.pop

-survey population -- either a data frame with columns 'lower.age.limit' and 'population', or a character vector giving the name(s) of a country or countries from the list that can be obtained via wpp_countries; if not given, will use the country populations from the chosen countries, or all countries in the survey if countries is not given
+survey population – either a data frame with columns 'lower.age.limit' and 'population', or a character vector giving the name(s) of a country or countries from the list that can be obtained via wpp_countries; if NULL (default), will use the country populations from the chosen countries, or all countries in the survey if countries is NULL.

 age.limits

-lower limits of the age groups over which to construct the matrix
+lower limits of the age groups over which to construct the matrix.
+If NULL (default), age limits are inferred from participant and contact ages.

 filter